dotnet/designs/accepted/2021/workloads/workload-installation.md

 The only workload that will be supported on Linux in .NET 6 will be Blazor AoT.
 For .NET 6, we will recommend that developers using a .NET SDK installed via a package manager run `dotnet workload install` under `sudo`.
 This will use the file based installation mechanism, ie it will download the workload packs and copy them to the .NET SDK folder.

 For source-built .NET, we should not be copying non source-built files into the source-built .NET SDK folder.
-For that case, we will provide instructions for how to use workloads outside of the .NET SDK folder.
-This will involve downloading and extracting various workload NuGet packages to a user folder, and setting some environment variables (`DOTNETSDK_WORKLOAD_MANIFEST_ROOTS` and `DOTNETSDK_WORKLOAD_PACK_ROOTS`) so that the .NET SDK knows where to find them.
+For that case, we will support [installing workloads to a user-local folder](https://github.com/dotnet/sdk/issues/18104) that does not require admin permission to write to.

 ## For .NET 7

-For .NET 7, we will need a better solution for source-built .NET, and may also want a better solution for package managers in general.
+For .NET 7, we will probably want a better option for package managers in general.
 This will likely be one of the following options:

 - Create workload packages for each package manager we support.
 The workloads could be installed via the package managers, and `dotnet workload install` would either shell out to the appropriate package manager to install or print a message instructing the user to install the workloads via the package manager.
-- Install workloads to a user-writable folder outside of the .NET SDK installation folder.
+- Use user-local workload installs for all package manager based installs of the .NET SDK.

 # Choosing the installer abstraction

 Before any installation operation is started, the .NET SDK will need to choose which installer abstraction will be used and instantiate it.
-To do so, it will look for marker files in the `<DOTNET ROOT>/metadata/workloads/<SdkFeatureBand>/installertype/` folder.
+To do so, it will look for marker files in the `{DOTNET ROOT}/metadata/workloads/{sdk-band}/installertype/` folder.
 If an `msi` file is present, the msi based installer will be used.
 Otherwise, the file based installer will be used.

 This means that the installer packages that we create for the .NET SDK will need to include these files.
-For Windows, we will include the `visualstudio` file in the placeholder MSI which we create for Visual Studio, and the `msi` file will go in the main SDK MSI.
+For Windows, both Visual Studio and the standalone .NET SDK installer will include an `msi` file in this folder.

 On Mac OS, we will always use the file based installer.
 There will be packages for the initial installation of the .NET SDK, but whenever the SDK is installing or updating workloads it will simply do so by copying files around on disk.